arduino/arduino-iot-cloud-py/README.md

 # python-aiotcloud
-AIoT cloud implementation in Python
+AIoT cloud implementation in Python.

-## Testing with SoftHSM and p11tool:
+## Using SoftHSM and p11tool:
+If a crypto device is not available, the AIoT cloud can be tested on Linux using SoftHSM.

 ### Create softhsm token (use first available slot, in this case 0)
 ```bash